Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Introduction

-This present work seeks to expand on \cite{McRae2025preprintb} by considering alternative loss functions to \eqref{eq:unreg_gen_quartic}, primarily the nonsmooth loss in \eqref{eq:unreg_gen_sqrt}.
-As discussed above in \Cref{sec:intro_opt}, there are many practical and principled reasons to prefer this formulation.
-In \Cref{sec:determ_direct}, we extend and refine the deterministic landscape analysis techniques of \cite{McRae2025preprintb} to more general loss functions (\Cref{lem:landscape_gen}) and then apply this to several commonly-used loss functions to obtain \Cref{thm:landscape_quad,thm:landscape_sqrt,thm:landscape_poiss} (\Cref{thm:landscape_quad}, which applies to the quartic problem \eqref{eq:unreg_gen_quartic}, is a refinement of \cite[Lem.~1]{McRae2025preprintb}).
-These results are deterministic (in terms of the problem data $(A_i, y_i)_i$) and are stepping stones to further statistical guarantees.
+This present work seeks to expand on \cite{McRae2026a} by considering alternative loss functions to \eqref{eq:unreg_gen_quartic}, primarily the nonsmooth loss in \eqref{eq:unreg_gen_sqrt}.
+As discussed above in \Cref{sec:intro_opt}, there are several practical and principled reasons to prefer this formulation.
+However, the nonsmoothness greatly complicates the analysis.
+In \Cref{sec:determ_direct}, we develop deterministic landscape analysis tools for a general class of possibly nonsmooth loss functions.
+This class includes the (smooth) quartic loss of \eqref{eq:unreg_gen_quartic} (we obtain \Cref{thm:landscape_quad}, which is a refinement of \cite[Lem.~1]{McRae2026a}), the nonsmooth loss of \eqref{eq:unreg_gen_sqrt} (\Cref{thm:landscape_sqrt}), and the nonsmooth (and possibly infinite-valued) Poisson log-likelihood loss (\Cref{thm:landscape_poiss}).
+These results are deterministic in the problem data $(A_i, y_i)_i$ and are stepping stones to further statistical guarantees.